Advocacy

 Federal Investment from the National Endowment for the Arts Creates a Thriving New England

-• In FY24, with support from the NEA and private foundations, NEFA awarded 485 grants to artists and cultural organizations in New England and across the nation, totaling over $4.7 million.
-Nearly $1.2 million was awarded across New England, reaching nearly 88,000 community members.
+• In FY25, with support from the NEA and private foundations, NEFA awarded 562 grants to artists and cultural organizations in New England and across the nation, totaling over $6.4 million.

 • In addition to grants, support from the NEA enables NEFA to convene and provide networking and technical assistance to artists and organizations in New England.